Modulus of continuity for spectral measures of suspension flows over Salem type substitutions

-In this direction, in the work of Bufetov and Solomyak \cite{BS}, they analyse the case in which the leading eigenvalue of the substitution matrix has at least one conjugate outside the closed unit disk.
-They prove a H\"{o}lder decay of the spectral measures for a typical suspension flow, and a log-H\"{o}lder one for a self-similar suspension flow with this hypothesis, in both cases away from the origin.
-They have broadened many of the tools used in that paper from this simple setting to more complex systems such as the ones associated to Bratelli-Vershik diagrams or translations flows on flat surfaces (see \cite{bufetov2018holder},\cite{bufetov2019h}).
-A different approach in this last setting to this problem is found in \cite{forni2019twisted}, and the study for higher rank actions is in \cite{trevino2020quantitative}.\\
+In the weak mixing case, the work of Bufetov and Solomyak \cite{bufetov2014modulus} analyses the case in which the Perron-Frobenius eigenvalue of the substitution matrix has at least one conjugate outside the closed unit disk.
+They prove a H\"{o}lder decay of the spectral measures for a typical suspension flow (if the characteristic polynomial of the substitution matrix is irreducible), and a log-H\"{o}lder one for a self-similar suspension flow with this hypothesis.
+In both cases, for spectral parameters away from the origin.
+They have broadened many of the tools used in that article from this simple setting to more complex systems such as the ones associated to Bratelli-Vershik diagrams or translations flows on flat surfaces (see \cite{bufetov2018holder},\cite{JEP_2021__8__279_0}).
+A different approach in this last setting to this problem is found in \cite{forni2019twisted}, and the study for higher rank actions is in \cite{trevino2020quantitative}.

 The main objective of this paper is to study the spectrum of the self-similar suspension flow when the substitution is of Salem type, i.e., when the dominant eigenvalue of the substitution matrix is a Salem number.
-This could be thought as a limit case, since we do not have homoclinic points (which arise eigenvalues in the Pisot case) nor an unestable subspace ensuring the absence of atoms (e.g., if there is a different conjugate of the Perron eigenvalue of the substitution matrix outside the unit disk).
-Instead, an isometry in the complement of the plane defined by the dominating eigenvalue and its inverse.\\
+This is a question raised in \cite{bufetov2014modulus}.
+This could be thought as a limit case, since we do not have homoclinic points (which give rise to eigenvalues in the Pisot case) nor an unstable subspace ensuring the absence of atoms (e.g., if there is a different conjugate of the Perron-Frobenius eigenvalue of the substitution matrix outside the unit disk).
+Instead, it acts as an isometry on the invariant subspace complementary to the subspace generated by the eigenvectors associated to the dominating eigenvalue and its inverse.

 Salem substitutions arise naturally in the study of Veech groups: on each non arithmetic primitive Veech surface of genus two, there exists a pseudo-Anosov diffeomorphism whose dilatation is a Salem number of degree 4.
 The associated interval exchange transformation (by zippered rectangles) is self-similar and is (more precisely, the loop in its Rauzy diagram) defined by a substitution of Salem type (see \cite{bressaud2014deviation}).
-Explicit examples appear in \cite{bressaud2014deviation} and \cite{avila2016weak}.\\
+Explicit examples appear in \cite{bressaud2014deviation} and \cite{avila2016weak}.